-Presented in this report is information to assist the Uniform Retirement System for Justices and Judges in meeting the requirements of the Governmental Accounting Standards Board (GASB) Statement No. 67 for the June 30, 2019 Measurement Date.
-The calculations in this report have been made on a basis that is consistent with our understanding of this accounting standard (GASB 67).
+Presented in this report is information to assist the Uniform Retirement System for Justices and Judges in providing information required under the Governmental Accounting Standards Board (GASB) Statement No. 68 to participating employers.
+GASB Statement No. 68 establishes accounting and financial reporting requirements for governmental employers who provide pension benefits to their employees through a trust.
+This report has been prepared as of June 30, 2019.
+The calculations in this report have been made on a basis that is consistent with our understanding of this accounting standard (GASB 68).

-The annual actuarial valuation performed as of July 1, 2019 was used as the basis for much of the information presented as of June 30, 2019 in this report.
+The annual actuarial valuation used as the basis for much of the information presented in this report was performed as of July 1, 2019.
 The valuation was based upon data, furnished by the Uniform Retirement System for Justices and Judges' staff, concerning active, inactive and retired members along with pertinent financial information.
 This information was reviewed for completeness and internal consistency, but was not audited by us.
 The valuation results depend on the integrity of the data.
-If any of the information is inaccurate or incomplete our results may be different and our calculations may need to be revised.
-Please see the actuarial valuation for additional details on the funding requirements for the System including actuarial assumptions and methods and the funding policy.
+If any of the information is inaccurate or incomplete, our results may be different and our calculations may need to be revised.
+Please see the actuarial valuation for additional details on the funding requirements for the System including actuarial assumptions and methods and the Plan's funding policy.

 To the best of our knowledge, the information contained in this report is complete and accurate.
 The calculations were performed by qualified actuaries according to generally accepted actuarial principles and practices, as well as in conformity with Actuarial Standards of Practice issued by the Actuarial Standards Board.
 The calculations are based on the current provisions of the System, and on actuarial assumptions that are internally consistent and individually reasonable based on the actual experience of the System.
-In addition, the calculations were completed in compliance with applicable law and, in our opinion, meet the requirements of GASB 67.
+In addition, the calculations were completed in compliance with applicable law and, in our opinion, meet the requirements of GASB 68.